 Cornwall is a film and TV producer’s heaven and its coast and countryside has featured in thousands of movies and television series.
 Most recently you’ll have seen it in the BBC’s new adaptation of Poldark.
 You can find a number of locations from the hit TV drama, starring Aidan Turner only a short drive from Orchard Lodge.
 Ramble across haunting Bodmin Moor and through the ancient village of St. Breward; gaze at the stunning views from Stepper Point or Porthcothan Beach and if you listen carefully, you may hear the hoofbeats of Ross Poldark’s horse.

 Boscastle, though perhaps the oldest, is far from being Cornwall’s only picturesque harbour.
 A good walk along the coast path or a short ride takes you to Port Isaac, the fictional Port Wenn, in television’s popular Doc Martin series, starring Martin Clunes and home to the sea shanty singing sensation, the Fisherman’s Friends.
 It’s now also the location for Cornwall’s only Two-Michelin starred restaurant, run by Nathan Outlaw following its move from nearby Rock.
 A little further along the coast and you’re in Padstow, where apart from a splendid working harbour and the Elizabethan Prideaux Place manor you can sample the delights of TV chef Rick Stein’s Seafood Restaurants and Michelin-starred Great British Menu winner, Paul Ainsworth.
-If surfing or simply sunbathing’s your thing, there are beaches aplenty, including Polzeath, Widemouth Bay, Newquay and Watergate Bay, where celebrity chef Jamie Oliver has his Fifteen restaurant; not to mention the many hidden-away coves, found only at low tide and by those in the know.
+If surfing or simply sunbathing’s your thing, there are beaches aplenty, including Polzeath, Widemouth Bay, Newquay and Watergate Bay, not to mention the many hidden-away coves, found only at low tide and by those in the know.